 5 Important Events in Buddha's Life

-There were 5 important events in Buddha's life which are responsible for the rise of Buddhism in India.
-The five events are Birth, Mahabhinishkramana,
+There were 5 important events in the life history of Gautama Buddha that were responsible for the emergence of Buddhism in India.
+The five events

 - Birth (symbol - Lotus and Bull) - He was born under a Peepal tree at Lumbini.
 Siddhartha's mother died when he was an infant